-Mark Owens is a local farmer, small business owner, Crane School Board Chair, former Harney County Commissioner, husband and father, and Republican state representative for Oregon's House District 60.
+Mark Owens is a local farmer and small business owner, Crane School Board Member, former Harney County Commissioner, husband and father, and Republican state representative for Oregon's House District 60.

-Then in 2015, he decided to run for County office and in 2016, he was elected to the Harney County Court where his main priority has been to ensure Harney County is able to sustain local agriculture while looking for additional business opportunities and economic development for the community.
+Prior to being elected state representative, Mark served as a Harney County Commissioner where his main priority was to ensure Harney County's ability to sustain local agriculture while looking for additional business opportunities and economic development for the community.
 The use of natural resources, public lands and protecting our way of life has been and still will be his primary focus.

-As School Board Chair for Crane Union High School, father of two kids who attend Crane public schools, and husband to Celeste who is an elementary school teacher in Crane, Mark knows how important it is that we make improving our local schools, investing in our children, and expanding opportunities for career technical education, trades, and post-secondary education, a top priority in the state legislature.
+As a former School Board Chair for Crane Union High School, father of two kids who attend Crane public schools, and husband to an elementary school teacher, Mark knows how important it is that we make improving our local schools, fully-funding our classrooms, and expanding opportunities for career technical education, trades, and post-secondary education, a top priority in the state legislature.

-Mark's depth of experience and passion make him uniquely qualified to serve as the next state representative for House District 60.
+Mark's depth of experience and passion make him uniquely qualified to serve as our state representative for House District 60.
 He will lead with a clear vision and with the strong values that make our community and our state such a great place to live.

 When not working on his alfalfa ranch, running his local businesses or serving in public capacities, Mark enjoys traveling with his family, watching his daughter and son play sports, and fishing.